Home » Benoît Mandelbrot Coined the Term “Fractal”

 Benoît Mandelbrot and Fractals

-Benoît Mandelbrot coined the term “fractal” in 1975 to describe the naturally occurring, never-ending, infinitely complex, self-similar, geometric patterns, which look “fractured” or “broken”.
+Benoît Mandelbrot coined the term “fractal” in 1975 to describe the naturally occurring, never-ending, infinitely complex, [often] self-similar, geometric patterns, which look “fractured” or “broken.”
 Fractals are important because 1) nature creates fractals 2) They are an example of how a few simple rules can create a wildly complex system.

 FACT: The colors and shapes you see in fractals are math-based.
 They are representations of naturally occurring complex shapes, not artistic impressions of shapes.
 Color choice is meant to help people to see the complex patterns so while it’s math based, it is atheistic in this one way.

-- Fractal Dimensions: Shapes like circles and squares have curves one expects to see.
-In between these shapes are an infinite amount of odd looking curves.
-Science used to disregard them until Mandelbrot pointed out that they were the a key to the universe.
+Fractal Dimensions: Shapes like circles and squares have curves one expects to see.
+In between these shapes are an infinite amount of odd looking curves (which we can describe in terms of roughness or as “fractal dimensions,” where a fractal dimension is a number that represents a measure of what we can describe visually as roughness).
+Science used to disregard fractal dimensions until Mandelbrot pointed out that they were essentially a major a key to understanding the geometry of the universe.
 That is one reason why we call Mandelbrot “the Father of Fractals.”

 FACT: A lot of today’s technology wouldn’t be possible without fractal geometry.
 Most electronic devices use fractal designs for space saving; some can’t even function without employing fractals.